jasmin-software/dotnet_a2a_workshop/4. Multi-Agent Coordination/README.md

 Enter the outdoor activity you'd like to plan or :q to quit.
 ```

-Go ahead and ask the agent to schedule a run or a hike for you, e.g.,
+Go ahead and ask the agent to schedule a run, hike, or picnic for you, e.g.,

 ```
 I want to hike along the Knox Mountain - Apex Trail in Kelowna, BC, Canada tomorrow.